-Dr. Mualena Karenga, then chairman of black studies at California State University in Long Beach, Kwanzaa focuses on seven core principles, expressed in Swahili as Nguzo Saba (nn-Goo-zoh SAH-bah).
-Each principle is linked with one of the seven days of the celebration, which runs from December 26 through January 1 each year.
+Dr. Mualena Karenga founded Kwanzaa while he was chairman of black studies at California State University in Long Beach.
+He focused the holiday on seven core principles, expressed in Swahili as Nguzo Saba (nn-Goo-zoh SAH-bah).
+Each principle is linked with one of the seven days of the celebration, which runs each year from December 26 through January 1.
+“Each night our family lights a candle and shares reflections on the daily principle,” Riche says.
 Listed in order of observance, the principles are:

-- Umoja (oo-MOH-JAH) -- Unity
+- Umoja (oo-MOH-JAH) — Unity

-- Kujichagulia (koo-ji-chah-goo-LEE-ah) -- Self-determination
+- Kujichagulia (koo-ji-chah-goo-LEE-ah) — Self-determination

-- Ujima (oo-JEE-mah) -- Collective work and responsibility
+- Ujima (oo-JEE-mah) — Collective work and responsibility

-- Ujamma (oo-jah-MAH) -- Cooperative economics
+- Ujamma (oo-jah-MAH) — Cooperative economics

-- Nia (NEE-ah) -- Purpose
+- Nia (NEE-ah) — Purpose

-- Kuumba (koo-OO-mbah) -- Creativity
+- Kuumba (koo-OO-mbah) — Creativity

-- Imani (ee-MAH-nee) -- Faith
+- Imani (ee-MAH-nee) — Faith

 The first candle lit and placed in the center of the kinara is the black candle, which is symbolic of unity.
 As the celebration continues in the following days, revelers light a red or green candle daily to commemorate each principle.
 The three green candles represent self-determination, collective work and responsibility, and cooperative economics.
 The three red candles are for purpose, creativity, and faith.
-Often the green candles are placed to the right of the black candle and the three red candles are placed on the left side.
+Often the green candles are placed to the right of the black candle and the three red candles are placed on the left.